yoctoproject/poky/documentation/ref-manual/ref-terms.rst

       .. note::

-         For some historical information about Poky, see the Poky
+         For some historical information about Poky, see the :term:`Poky` term.
-         term.

    Package
       In the context of the Yocto Project, this term refers to a